 What to know about the severe storms and flash flooding hitting parts of the US

+Wild storms and flash flooding are hitting parts of the US.
+What you need to know

-At least 16 people have been killed in a wide swath of violent storms, flooding and tornadoes that hit the South and Midwest
+At least 16 people have been killed in a wide swath of violent storms in the US Midwest

-Parts of the South and Midwest, still reeling from violent storms, tornadoes and flooding that have killed more than a dozen people, face new flooding and tornado warnings that forecasters said could last for days.
+Communities across the South and Midwest are bracing for further severe weather, including potential flooding and tornadoes, following a deadly outbreak of storms that has already claimed over a dozen lives.

+The region, still recovering from the initial onslaught of violent weather, faces days of continued risk, according to forecasters.

-Severe thunderstorms have swept through a swath of the country with a population of 2.3 million people from northeast Texas through Arkansas and into southeast Missouri.
+Severe thunderstorms have ripped through a densely populated area stretching from northeast Texas through Arkansas and into southeast Missouri, impacting an estimated 2.3 million people.

+The storms have brought torrential rain, leading to widespread flooding, and spawned tornadoes that have left a trail of destruction.

+Emergency services are working to assess the damage and provide assistance to affected communities.
+Residents are urged to remain vigilant and heed any warnings issued by local authorities.

 What has happened?